GuitarHero-28/automation-two-way-sync-harshil-kanadiya/README.md

 # 🚀 Two-Way Sync Automation: Airtable ↔ ClickUp

+> **Note:** This README was generated with the help of AI — please don't judge me for that 😄

 This project implements a clean, reliable, and idempotent two-way sync between **Airtable** (as a Lead Tracker) and **ClickUp** (as a Work Tracker).
 It ensures that whenever a lead changes in Airtable, the corresponding task in ClickUp updates — and whenever a task changes in ClickUp, the corresponding lead in Airtable updates.
 No duplicates.
 No mismatches.
 Just consistent data across both systems.